 Celtic jewelry.
 In May 2009 this shop moved to Fairport with daughter Jeanne

 taking a larger role.
+In 2016 the Fairport shop was moved to Andover NY.
 Pictured from left to right are standing Susan,

 Barbara, Willie, Donald Andrew, Jeannie (holding Charlie) and Stephen.
 Seated